Justinfungi/Resume/README.md

 # Resume
-This Repository acts as my resume showing the project i have done
+This Repository acts as my resume showing the project I have done

 ## AI